tassiana-bastos/my_portfolio/README.md

-# 📘 Portfolio — Data Analysis Projects
+# 📘 Portfolio — Data Science Projects

 Welcome to my Data Analysis Portfolio, a collection of projects I completed during my university studies in Data Science.
 Each project focuses on data cleaning, transformation, and exploration using Python (Pandas) and SQL, demonstrating my ability to extract insights from raw data and communicate findings effectively.